griga23/shoe-store/OpenSourceFlinkLab.md

 ![Alt text](/images/execmode.png)

-## 4. Observe Bounded Unbounded Streams and Watermarks
+## 4. Observe Watermarks

 [Note: Create a `windowed_data` topic in kafka before running this query]

-Also run these two queries to understand watermarking latency vs completeness tradeoff.
+Also run these  queries to understand watermarking latency vs completeness tradeoff.

 Here, we assume that we may get out of order messages upto 1 minute delay so, We will increase watermark from 5 second to 60 seconds.